Rika4698/food-and-beverage-website-client/README.md

 - **Variety of Products:**
    SR Food and beverage shops offer a wide variety of products to meet the daily needs of consumers.
 This includes  bread, canned goods, beverages, snacks, and more.
 - **Registration & Login:**
 User create their profile use registration and login this website.
-Also user can use google accouunt for login this website.
+Also user can use google account for login this website.
 - **Extra feature:**
 Here admin add product in many different brand and also update.
 - **Mode button:**